restincode/restincode/CONTRIBUTING.md

 #### Using Labels

+* **Add Person** - This shows that the PR is to add a new person to the RiC project.
+* **Add Data** - This shows that the PR is to add additional data, such as contributions or images to an existing person.
+* **BUG** - A bug in the actual website/github config/or jsons.
+* **Code** - A change to the actual code for this website.
+* **Ideas** - A proposed idea or change to the project, website, templates, or other materials.
+* **Needs Review** - This PR requires a Maintainer to review the changes and ensure that everything looks appropriate and up to standards.
+* **People** - This represents an Issue or PR that is specifically about a person in the memorial.
+* **Person Added** - This represents a person who's been added (a json created) to the memorial.
+Should be applied after the work is complete.
+* **Project** - Used to identify issues or PRs that relate to the RiC project and not any of the people within it.
+* **Task** - A basic task being requested.
+This could fall within project, code, bug, or other non people focussed work.
 * **Work in Progress** - This will be applied if the pull request (PR) should **NOT** be accepted in its current state.
 This is for work-in progress PR's that require more work from the contributor.
-* **Needs Review** - This PR requires a Maintainer to review the changes and ensure that everything looks appropriate and up to standards.
-* **Add Person** - This shows that the PR is to add a new person to the RiC project.
-* **Add Data** - This shows that the PR is to add additional data, such as contributions or images to an existing person.